Azerbaijan: Weather Overview

 - A semi-desert and dried out climate that typically experiences cold winters and extensive, hot, dry summers.

-- A mild to hot climate.
-The lower mountainous areas feature very dry winters, but are also quite cold.
-Annual rainfall levels create anywhere from 50 to 100 percent of possible evaporation.
-Winters throughout the country are generally placid and mild, with a low average rainfall and summers are mild to hot.
+- A mild to a hot climate.
+The lower mountainous areas feature very dry winters but are also quite cold.
+Annual rainfall levels create anywhere from 50 to 100 per cent of possible evaporation.
+Winters throughout the country are generally placid and mild, with low average rainfall and summers are mild to hot.

 - A mild to hot climate with very dry summers and mild winters.
 Autumn is the season that generally experiences the highest amount of precipitation, but it rains less from May until the end of August.

 - A cold climate with dry mild winters and cool summers.

 - A cold climate with dry, cool summers and cold winters.
 The majority of precipitation obtained throughout the winter is in the form of snow.
 While the remainder of the year is relatively dry.

 - A mild to hot climate with equivalent sharing of rainfall covers all areas of the country.
 Winter is mild and summers are mild to hot.